 Reading more:

-• Use Hand Signals: Clearly signal your intentions to turn or change lanes using hand signals.
-This helps motorists understand your movements and reduces the risk of confusion.
+• Use Hand Signals -- Clearly signal your intentions to turn or change lanes using hand signals.
+This helps motorists understand your movements and reduces confusion.

-• Ride Predictably: Maintain a consistent speed and avoid sudden maneuvers.
-Riding predictably makes it easier for drivers to anticipate your actions.
+• Ride Predictably -- Maintain a consistent speed and avoid sudden maneuvers.
+Predictable riding makes it easier for drivers to anticipate your actions.

 Cycling in low‑light conditions requires extra attention and focus.
 Here's what you can do:

-• Avoid Distractions: Minimize distractions such as wearing headphones or using your phone while riding.
-These distractions can take your attention away from the road and potentially compromise your safety.
+• Avoid Distractions -- Minimize distractions such as headphones or smartphone use while riding.
+These can pull your attention away from the road and compromise safety.

-• Be Aware of Your Surroundings: Continuously scan the road ahead, behind, and to the sides.
-Stay vigilant for any obstacles, pedestrians, or vehicles that may pose a risk.
+• Be Aware of Your Surroundings -- Continuously scan the road ahead, behind, and to the sides.
+Stay vigilant for obstacles, pedestrians, or vehicles that may pose a risk.

-When possible, plan your route along well-lit roads or designated bike paths.
-Areas with proper lighting provide better visibility for both yourself and other road users.
-Avoid poorly lit areas or roads with minimal streetlights.
+When possible, plan your route along well‑lit roads or designated bike paths.
+Areas with proper lighting provide better visibility for both you and other road users.
+Avoid poorly lit streets or routes with minimal streetlights.

 Reading more: